Last Updated on 05/24/22 by Rose Palmer

 14. Repeat a design from the front – but bigger – or smaller

 If you are making a block on the front that you really love, why not repeat it on the back in a bigger size.
 Or, if it is large on the front, make a few smaller versions for the back.
-I especially like doing this with the cute animal designs from Elizabeth Hartman and did that on two separate quilts.
+I especially like doing this with the cute animal quilt patterns from Elizabeth Hartman and did that on two separate quilts.
 One side had a large Allie Owl and the other side included a smaller version.
+This was a fun way to use up my smaller scraps in a pieced quilt backing.

 15. Try a new technique or ruler